Contrast-Security-OSS/docs/content/troubleshooting/java/application/Java-EffectsOnAppPerformance.md

 ## Performance Tuning Hints

+Contrast's affect on application performance varies depending on the data processing characteristics of the application.
+Applications whose request processing time is dominated by IO operations (e.g. database or web service calls) are less likely to perceive Contrast's effects.
+On the other hand, Contrast's sensors will be more active in an application that performs unusually large text processing in memory.

 The following considerations apply to our platform as a whole:

 * Run Contrast in *sampling* mode (gain 33% performance boost)